Home > Why Change Career? > Career Change News/Blog

 18th May 2012

 "I want to become a social worker - what do I need to do?"
-This our most frequently received question on ACareerChange.
+This is our most frequently received question on ACareerChange.
 If you wonder what the attraction is, there's little in the news at the moment to enlighten you.
 Recent cuts to social care are "putting vulnerable children and adults at risk and overloading social works with unmanageable caseloads", so says the British Association of Social Workers (BASW).

 The BASW study of 1100 social workers over a two week period in March, highlighted social workers swamped in paperwork and having to take on roles meant for other staff, such as receptionist tasks and cleaning.
 While the government has said it's cutting red tape to make it easier for social workers to get on with their jobs instead of "being buried in paperwork", the results of the survey are not much different to those revealed back in 2010.